 Warning message: In sqrt(−1) : NaNs produced

-A logical value is mostly created when comparison between variables are done.
-Example will be like:
+A logical value is mostly created when a comparison between variables are done.
+An example will be like:

 > a = 4; b = 6 # sample values > g = a > b # is a larger than b? > g # print the logical value

 A character object can be used for representing string values in R. You have to convert objects into character values using the as.character() function within your code like this: